 Stay on track.
 Don’t go down a rabbit trail.
 The second reason a talk doesn’t meet its goals is getting off track.
 If you get questions off-topic, have a strategy to handle them.
 If you are working one-on-one, people may ask questions to get you off-topic.
 If you are talking in front of a group, have a parking lot to answer those questions at the end if you have time.
 Or chat with them afterward.

 Know your audience.
 Share the appropriate level of details and feeling targeted for your audience.
-We need to tailor this narrative to be suitable for our listener or audience.
-For example, if we talk to a close friend, we may share more details than we would when we share in front of a group.
+We need to tailor this narrative to be suitable for our listeners or audience.
+For example, if we talk to a close friend, we may share more details than when we share in front of a group.
 There are five great reasons or guiding principles which will help you craft the most compelling narrative.

 5 Great Reasons for Sharing Your Life Story